 - 2.1.
 The content of Sex Education delivered within the school corresponds with National Curriculum Council, Health Education Guidance, and is in line with the DfE Guidance on Relationships, Sex and Health Education (September 2020) and the National Curriculum Science documents. - 2.2.
-The religious, moral and social aspects are identified in the Schemes of Work and in accordance with the GCSE Religious Studies Syllabus and Diocese of Leeds Religious Studies Syllabus.
-Other aspects are delivered within a weekly Curriculum for Life lesson, in addition to Science, PE, Health and Social Care and in the Pastoral Curriculum (delivered during tutoring).
+The religious, moral, and social aspects are identified in the Schemes of Work and in accordance with the GCSE Religious Studies Syllabus. - 2.3.
+Other aspects are delivered within a weekly Curriculum for Life lesson, in addition to Science, PE, Health and Social Care and in the Pastoral Curriculum (delivered during tutorial).